 9. Amicalola Falls State Park

-The land just outside of Athens is known for its majestic vistas, with Georgia’s Springer Mountains the southern end of the six-month and 3,500-kilometre-long Appalachian Trail, made famous by Bill Bryson’s book A Walk in the Woods.
+The land just outside of Athens is known for its majestic vistas, with Georgia’s Springer Mountains the southern end of the six-month and 2100-mile-long Appalachian Trail, made famous by Bill Bryson’s book A Walk in the Woods.

 However, you don’t need to reserve half a year in order to enjoy these natural delights.
 Amicalola Falls State Park, part of the larger Chattahoochee National Forest, has a number of woodland footpaths that lead visitors to these beautiful falls.
 They cascade more than 200 metres over rocks down the mountainside.